nickcanz/docs/docs/guides/quickstart.md

 With snapshotting finished, ReadySet is ready for caching, so in this step, you'll run some queries, check if ReadySet supports them, and then cache them.

-1. Connect the Postgres client to ReadySet instead of the database:
+1. Get back into the container with the Postgres client and connect it to ReadySet instead of the database:

     ``` sh
+    docker exec -it psql bash
+    ```

+    ``` sh
     PGPASSWORD=readyset psql \
-    --host=127.0.0.1 \
+    --host=host.docker.internal \
     --port=5433 \
     --username=postgres \
     --dbname=imdb